 “Learn to get in touch with the silence within yourself, and know that everything in life has purpose.
 There are no mistakes, no coincidences, all events are blessings given to us to learn from.”
 Elisabeth Kubler-Ross

-As a few of my WordPress followers know I have a Facebook fan page “Love Is The Answer” where I post daily quotes that are uplifting or that makes one stop and reconsider how we are perceiving life.
+As a few of my WordPress followers know I have a Facebook fan page “Love Is The Answer” where I post daily quotes that are uplifting or that makes one stop and reconsider how we perceive life.
 I breathe and live what I write about spirituality.
-Some one shared the above quote in Facebook and it was in perfect timing for a tremendous challenge I experienced four days ago.
+Some one shared the above quote on Facebook, and it was in perfect timing for a tremendous challenge I experienced four days ago.

-I was with my life partner Phil in the van on our way to drop off orders from our customers at the post office, and before I knew it, my ears starting ringing and most of my hearing suddenly left me.
+I was with my life partner Phil in the van on our way to drop off orders from our customers at the post office, and before I knew it, my ears were ringing, and most of my hearing suddenly left me.
 I was plunged into a world where I saw movement, people talking, children laughing, cars driving past us but all without a sound.
-It was to me a distressing place to be in.
+It was to me a distressing reality.

 Your inspirational writer Marie had two days where there were moments of inconsolable crying and fear.
 And I tell you, I am strong, but not this time.
 I had been working with a great science program to improve my hearing from Posit Science which I discovered when Nancy http://nrhatch.wordpress.com/ shared information about a book “The Brain That Changes Itself” that writes of mind boggling healing taking place in patients by rewiring the brain through mental exercises.
-In the book they mentioned a software program to improve hearing so I purchased it early this year.
-I was seeing amazing improvements to then suddenly experience this reversal.
+In the book, they mentioned a software program to improve hearing, so I purchased it early this year.
+I saw incredible improvements to then suddenly experience this reversal.
 It caught me by surprise, as my physical health is a good one.

-However, after two days of sadness and fear, and not talking much about it, Phil and I had a deep spiritual conversation (I lip read) and I regained my inner stillness and decided to move on.
+However, after two days of sadness and fear, and not talking much about it, Phil and I had a profound spiritual conversation (I lip read), and I regained my inner stillness and decided to move on.
 I went out by myself the next day and did routine tasks to have normalcy back in my life.
-On the day I went out I noticed that many people were drawn to me and smiling at me.
+On the day I went out, I noticed that many people were drawn to me and smiling at me.
 Children would wave at me as well as the elderly.
 When I got home, I realized that this pleasant connection with strangers made my venture out easier.
-In the seven years I have lived in Oregon, I had not experienced this Southern like charm.
+In the seven years, I have lived in Oregon; I had not experienced this Southern-like charm.

 I am blessed that I do experience a peaceful and loving life, and have made many, many changes in the past few years but the work is not done yet, and I am up to the task.